cogment/cogment-doc/src/cogment/tutorial/6-web-client.md

 ## index.js / index.css

-When we created our react app, these two files were generated automatically.
+When we created our React app, these two files were generated automatically.
 Replace their content with the following:

 > NOTE: These can also be downloaded from the [tutorial's repository](https://github.com/cogment/cogment-tutorial-rps).